Thasniem/trader-behavior-insights-powerbi/README.md

 - DAX Measures
 - Custom Visuals & Formatting

-## 📤 Submission Instructions
+## Note
-This report is submitted as part of the application for the role:
+This project was developed as part of the application for the role:
 **Junior Data Scientist – Trader Behavior Insights**